nnd97/myRepo/README.md

 This is a working example of a multi-container flask application with Postgres as the database fronted by the nginx reverse proxy.
-See my [blog post](http://www.ameyalokare.com/docker/2017/09/20/nginx-flask-postgres-docker-compose.html) for a detailed explanation.
+See this [blog post](http://www.ameyalokare.com/docker/2017/09/20/nginx-flask-postgres-docker-compose.html) for a detailed explanation.

 ## Usage